What are the requirements for my internet?

-- Upload: What the other person hears.
-Audio is uploaded in real-time from your phone to the GoToConnect cloud using your internet connections upload speed.
-The upload connection is more prone to call quality issues because upload bandwidth is less available on most internet connection types.
+- Upload: This is what the other person hears.
+Audio is uploaded in real-time from your phone to our cloud using your internet connection's upload speed.
+The upload connection is more prone to call quality issues because upload bandwidth is less available on many internet connection types.

-- Download: What you hear.
-Audio is downloaded in real-time from the GoToConnect cloud to your phone using your internet connection’s download speed.
+- Download: This is what you hear.
+Audio is downloaded in real-time from our cloud to your phone using your internet connection’s download speed.

-- While the bandwidth requirement is minimal, you have to take into account how many calls are taking place simultaneously at any given time to ensure call quality is maintained.
+- While the bandwidth requirement is minimal, you need to consider how many calls are taking place simultaneously at any given time to ensure call quality is maintained.

-- For example, if there were 10 phone calls happening at the same time, your bandwidth requirement would be 825kbps up/down.
+- For example, if there were 10 phone calls happening at the same time, your bandwidth requirement would be 1000kbps up/down (10 calls x 100kbps per call).
 Not only that, consider what other types of internet activity (file transfers, video streaming, internet browsing, etc.) are taking place on every computer or mobile device within your network.

-- Because each device is fighting for bandwidth, Quality of Service (QoS) can be implemented to dedicate bandwidth to phones during periods when internet usage may be saturating your connection.
+- Each device is fighting for bandwidth so if you don’t have enough available, Quality of Service (QoS) can be implemented to help dedicate bandwidth to phones during periods when internet usage may be saturating your connection.

 Jitter (Packet Delay)

-The percentage of packets (audio) lost while traveling from Point A (phone) to Point B (the GoToConnect cloud).
+The percentage of packets (audio) lost while traveling from Point A (phone) to Point B (our cloud).
 If packets are lost, audio will be dropped and the sound quality will be compromised.

 - Requirement: <0.5%